-Elderberry is deciduous, and can be a small tree with a single trunk but is more often a multitrunked shrub.
+Elderberry is deciduous, and can be a small tree with a single trunk but is more often a multi-trunked shrub.
 Elders commonly grow by suckers, so they are often found in clumps, especially if growing in the shade.
-The stems are hollow, and when cut, filled with a pith inside.
+The stems are hollow when cut and filled with a pith inside.

 You’ll want to use the leaves to ensure you have the right plant.
 The variety in my area has green leaves, which are compound, comprising of 5- 9 leaflets that are gently serrated.
-Some varieties, such the ornamental S. nigra cultivars, have black and lacy leaves.
+Some varieties, such as the ornamental S. nigra cultivars, have black and lacy leaves.

 Elders produce a flower head that is a large cluster of smaller clusters of tiny, star-shaped flowers.
 Some clusters can be as large as dinner plates, some are the size of your hand.
 The flowers heads turn towards the sun, then slowly turn over to face the earth as the berries start to develop and turn heavy with juice and seeds.